Oat Bran Muffins (No Flour, Gluten-Free with Sugar-Free Option)

 This recipe is a revised version of one found on Whole Approach, a sadly now defunct website.
 That site was such a support to me when I first started dealing with what we thought was systemic candida in our household.

-They're simple but have a very pleasant heartiness that is truly very appealing and satisfying.
+They're simple but have a very pleasant heartiness that is very satisfying.

 How to Serve

-These vegan oat bran muffins are great plain, with Homemade Nut Butter or seed butter and sometimes a little sweetener like a bit of yacon syrup.
+These vegan oat bran muffins are great plain, with almond butter, sunflower seed butter, or pumpkin seed butter and sometimes a little sweetener like a bit of honey or yacon syrup.

-They're also great with just butter or any kind of spread.
+They're also great with just butter or really any kind of spread.

-In order to counteract the phytates in the oat bran, I typically plan to make these a day or half a day in advance and soak the bran overnight first.
+In order to counteract the phytates in the oat bran, I typically plan to make these a day or half a day in advance and soak the bran overnight.

 Recipe Variations